GLOBEHEAD 2019 SUBMISSIONS ARE NOW OPEN!

 How does a night of play work?

-- Our hosts welcome the audience, set up the night & introduce the "celebrity" judge.
+Our hosts welcome the audience, set up the night & explain the judging.

 Each night features two head-to-head matches followed by a sudden-death elimination round.